abelardojarab/emacs-config/.emacs.d/git-timemachine/README.md

 ## Customize

 Set `git-timemachine-abbreviation-length` (default 12) to your preferred length for abbreviated commit hashes.

+Set `git-timemachine-show-minibuffer-details` (default t) to control whether details of the commit are shown in the minibuffer.

 Also `M-x customize [git-timemachine]`.